 Notes: These are derived from the coefficient estimates of an earnings equation.
+Source: Own calculations based on Central Statistical Office data

 The mining and manufacturing sectors also display a hierarchy in wages which is based on education level.
 For the mining sector, the largest premium comes from an undergraduate university degree, indicating that this is a constraint in this sector.
 Hamukoma (2011) provides a detailed review of the challenges facing the Zambian mining industry in terms of skilled workers.
 He argues that there is a skills mismatch between the type of employees wanted by the mining industry and the type available, and that this is likely to become larger in future.
 He estimates that in 2012 there was a shortage of 540 skilled workers, with largest numbers for craft certificate holders - mining (209), technicians - mining (120), and graduates - mining (47).
 In the manufacturing sector, like public services, there are premiums to certificates, diplomas, degrees and a large premium to graduate degrees.